ArenKDesai/Aren-s-Notes/Deep Learning/Neural Networks.md

 ## Modelling Schemas
 ### Binary Classification
 Modelling inputs to a binary output.
-For example, asking a neural network to question if an event will oc
+For example, asking a neural network to question if an event will occur or not occur.